vlad-ignatov/react-numeric-input/README.md

 This component aims to provide good integration not only with React but with any third party script that might want to work with it on the current page.

-### valueAsNumber
+### getValueAsNumber()
 The native number inputs have special property called `valueAsNumber`.
 It provides access to the value as number to be used by scripts.
 In this react component this becomes even more desirable as the display value might be formatted and have nothing in common with the underlying value meaning that one might need to call parse to find out what the numeric value is.
-For that reason this component exposes `_valueAsNumber` property on the input element.
-Note the underscore in front - the `valueAsNumber` is readonly and not even accessible on input[type="text"].
-Also keep in mind that this really is a number (float) so it might be different from the displayed value.
-For example an input showing "12.30" will have `_valueAsNumber` of `12.3`.
+For that reason this component exposes `getValueAsNumber()` method on the input element.
+Also keep in mind that this really returns a number (float) so it might be different from the displayed value.
+For example an input showing "12.30" will have `getValueAsNumber()` returning `12.3` and if the input is empty the result would be `0`.

 ### setValue()
 An external script that does not "understand" React can still work with this component by reading